danielbodnar/awesome-stars/README.md

 ## shell

+- [ajmalsiddiqui/autodot](https://github.com/ajmalsiddiqui/autodot) - A dotfile management system that makes sharing your dotfiles easy while keeping you in the loop.
 - [JohnEricson/dotfiles](https://github.com/JohnEricson/dotfiles) - Personal config files for Bash, Windows PowerShell, PowerShell Core and Vim/Neovim.
 Works on Linux/Windows/WSL/Cygwin/Git Bash/VS Code Remote - Containers.
 Good cross platform configuration that works
 - [pearl-core/pearl](https://github.com/pearl-core/pearl) - Pearl is a lightweight package manager for automating reproducible environments between different systems (Linux and OSX).
 It can be used for dotfiles, plugins, programs and any form of code accessibl
 - [ellipsis/ellipsis](https://github.com/ellipsis/ellipsis) - ◦◦◦ Ellipsis is a package manager for dotfiles.